isc-projects/kea/doc/sphinx/arm/ddns.rst

 The DHCP-DDNS Server (:iscman:`kea-dhcp-ddns`, known informally as D2) conducts the client side of the Dynamic DNS protocol (DDNS, defined in `RFC 2136 <https://tools.ietf.org/html/rfc2136>`__) on behalf of the DHCPv4 and DHCPv6 servers (:iscman:`kea-dhcp4` and :iscman:`kea-dhcp6` respectively).
 The DHCP servers construct DDNS update requests, known as NameChangeRequests (NCRs), based on DHCP lease change events and then post them to D2.
 D2 attempts to match each request to the appropriate DNS server(s) and carries out the necessary conversation with those servers to update the DNS data.

+For the ability to generate host names procedurally, based on an expression, and for the ability to skip DDNS updates on a per-client basis, or fine-tuning various DNS update aspects, the :iscman:`kea-dhcp4` and :iscman:`kea-dhcp6` can load the premium hook library `libdhcp_ddns_tuning.so` which is available from ISC.
+Please refer to :ref:`hooks-ddns-tuning` documentation for the configuration options.

 .. _dhcp-ddns-dns-server-selection: